Project Deliverables 101: Everything You Need to Know

 He’ll want to carefully establish deadlines and goals, in terms of scope and budget.
 In addition, he’ll carefully work alongside key stakeholders to make sure everybody understands the metrics for the project deliverables.

 This step helps drive transparency and expectations within the project.
-Keith can refer to the metrics over the course of the project, in order to assess its progress and pinpoint how the project is moving along.
+Keith can refer to the project metrics over the course of the project, in order to assess its progress and pinpoint how the project is moving along.

 Step 5: Plan the review and approval stage.